-Did you know during World War II there was a German prisoner of war camp right here in Manitoba?
+Did you know during World War II there were 27 prisoners of war camps in Canada?
+One such camp was in my home province of Manitoba.
 Reading the 2013 Stanford University thesis of Adrian Meyers helped me learn all about it.
-Meyers carried out an archeological dig at the former site of the camp on Whitewater Lake.
+Meyers carried out an archaeological dig at the former site of the camp on Whitewater Lake.
 Meyers also interviewed surviving prisoners and waded through a thousand related government documents.
-His thesis ia full of interesting information.
+His thesis is full of interesting information.

-The 450 Nazi prisoners, most between the ages of 16 and 22, viewed their time at the Manitoba camp as an idyllic interlude in their wartime experience.
+The 450 German prisoners, most between the ages of 16 and 22, viewed their time at the Manitoba camp as an idyllic interlude in their wartime experience.
 Many were captured after a battle in North Africa.
-They worked hard cutting trees for lumber and firewood, but were paid 50 cents a day for their labors and allowed to use the money to order things from the Eaton’s catalogue.
+They worked hard cutting trees for lumber and firewood but were paid 50 cents a day for their labours and allowed to use the money to order things from the Eaton’s catalogue.
 Photos of the prisoners show them neatly groomed and dressed smartly.

 The Canadian government tried to re-educate the prisoners teaching them courses in Canadian history and democratic government and carefully selecting the books they read and films they watched.
-The POWs were under surveillance and were labeled on the basis of a color- coded system that evaluated their allegiance to Nazism.
+The POWs were under surveillance and were labelled on the basis of a colour-coded system that evaluated their allegiance to Nazism.

-The prisoners had an active social life, playing soccer, carving dug out canoes they paddled to an island for picnics, skating on the frozen lake and being allowed to venture into neighboring communities to attend dances.
+The prisoners had an active social life, playing soccer, carving dugout canoes they paddled to an island for picnics, skating on the frozen lake and being allowed to venture into neighbouring communities to attend dances.

 They distilled alcohol for personal use and put on stage shows where the men sang, played instruments and some dressed up in women’s clothes.
 Myers’ thesis includes examples of paintings done by the prisoners and they were provided with a ping- pong table, playing cards, craft supplies and a piano.